 - Top 3 Recommendations

-- 5 Best Neighborhoods to Stay in Osaka
+- 5 Best Neighbourhoods to Stay in Osaka

-- 1. Umeda (Kita) Neighborhood – Best for First-timers
+- 1. Umeda (Kita) Neighbourhood – Best Area in Osaka for First-Timers

-- 3. Namba (Minami) Neighbourhood – Best for Nightlife
+- 3. Namba (Minami) Neighbourhood – Best Area in Osaka for Nightlife

-- 4. Osaka Castle Neighbourhood – Quirkiest Place to Stay in Osaka
+- 4. Osaka Castle Neighbourhood – Coolest Place to Stay in Osaka

 - Where to stay in Osaka first time – Umeda (Kita)